 In my state of helplessness I could only pin my hopes on another construction project.
 In order to pay off my debts I started to do something that I’d never done before in my whole career, the thing I was most unwilling to do—cutting corners and using inferior materials.
 Instead of using national standard steel I started using 2nd grade stuff, and instead of bundles of 6 rebars in the concrete I started using bundles of 4, thus reducing my steel costs by a third.
 I also mixed inferior concrete to further reduce my overall costs.
 To be honest, every time I did this my heart was in my mouth because I was terrified that the quality of the finished construction would be seriously affected.
 And when I heard reports of shoddy constructions all over China that had collapsed and killed, injured and bankrupted so many ordinary citizens I would get particularly anxious and have nightmares.
 It even got to the point where the sound of thunder was like an announcement of my impending doom, perhaps by being struck by lightning or something.
 Fear stalked me every day.
 This situation caused me to eventually fall ill, and my high blood pressure led to frequent dizziness, headaches, insomnia etc. I was tormenting myself, both physically and spiritually, and life became a living hell for me.
 This is how I lost myself in worldly trends and sank deeper and deeper into that slimy pit of evil.
 But I never expected that when the project was half done the unit I was doing it for would refuse to pay me as agreed in the contract.
 The loan I’d gotten from the bank wasn’t enough to cover the workers’ wages, so I had no choice but to take out a high-interest loan with a loan shark.
 After more twists and turns, I finally found out that the contracting unit was already heavily in debt and had no way to finance that construction project.
 So another of my projects failed, and I racked my brains for a way to make some good of it.
 I was totally exhausted and was living in absolute desperation.
 Then I heard news about a team leader in another company who had taken out a huge loan and was unable to repay it and had ended up hanging himself.
 It felt like I too was standing at the gates of hell with no way out.
 Following that, the creditors started coming to my house to get repaid: Some of them lay on my bed and refused to leave; some of them kicked up a fuss and threatened me.
 I was as polite and humble as I could be with them, and felt totally humiliated.
 Even my closest relatives thought that I was not going to repay them and started giving me the cold shoulder.
 It was during those days that I truly experienced how cold society can be.
 I recalled all those years of hustle and bustle that had not only left me penniless but had also left me physically and mentally exhausted and with debts of several hundred thousand yuan to boot.
 I looked up at the sky and let out a long sigh while saying: “Old Man in the Sky, this is just too hard.
 I really don’t want to live any longer!”

 After that, I started my church life.
 The environment in The Church of Almighty God was completely different from that of the outside world: The brothers and sisters had simple, straightforward relationships with each other, and treated each other honestly without any sign of pretense, infighting or scheming.
 During the gatherings, all the brothers and sisters read God’s words; sang hymns in praise of God; honestly and openly fellowshiped their own experiences, deficiencies and difficulties; and also shared their understanding of God’s words.
 I felt that every gathering I attended was novel and full of vitality.
 There was no separation or suspicion between the brothers and sisters; everyone understood each other and knew each other well.
 I felt an unprecedented sense of relief and freedom there and always felt relaxed and happy in their company.
 At the same time, God also guided me to understand why I had lived in such suffering over the past few decades.
-I read these words of Almighty God: “There is an enormous secret in your heart.
-You never become aware of it because you have been living in a world without light shining.
-Your heart and your spirit have been taken away by the evil one.
-Your eyes are covered by darkness; you cannot see the sun in the sky, nor the twinkling star in the night.
-Your ears are clogged with deceptive words and you hear not the thunderous voice of Jehovah, nor the sound of the rushing waters from the throne.
-You have lost everything that should have belonged to you and everything that the Almighty bestowed upon you.
-You have entered an endless sea of bitterness, with no strength of a rescue, no hope of survival, left only to struggle and to bustle about….
-From that moment, you are doomed to be afflicted by the evil one, kept far away from the blessings of the Almighty, out of reach of the provisions of the Almighty, and you embark on a road of no return. … You sleep deeply in the hands of the evil one, who has lured you into the boundless realm, with no direction, with no road signs.
-Henceforth, you have lost your original purity, innocence, and started to hide from the care of the Almighty.
-The evil one steers your heart in every matter and becomes your life.
-You no longer fear him, no longer avoid him, no longer doubt him.
-Instead, you treat him as the God in your heart.
-You begin to enshrine him, worship him, be inseparable like a shadow of his, and mutually commit to each other in life and death.
-You have no idea at all from where you originate, why you exist, or why you die” (“The Sighing of the Almighty” in The Word Appears in the Flesh).
+I read these words of Almighty God: “There is an enormous secret in your heart, of which you have never been aware, for you have been living in a world without light.
+Your heart and your spirit have been wrested away by the evil one.
+Your eyes are obscured by darkness, and you can see neither the sun in the sky nor that twinkling star of the night.
+Your ears are clogged with deceitful words, and you hear neither the thunderous voice of Jehovah, nor the sound of the waters flowing from the throne.
+You have lost everything that is rightfully yours, everything that the Almighty bestowed upon you.
+You have entered an endless sea of affliction, with no power of rescue, no hope of survival, and all you do is struggle and rush about….
+From that moment onward, you were doomed to be afflicted by the evil one, far away from the blessings of the Almighty, out of reach of the provisions of the Almighty, walking down a road of no return. … You slumber soundly in the hands of the evil one, who has lured you into a boundless realm without direction or wayposts.
+Henceforth, you lost your original innocence and purity, and began to shun the care of the Almighty.
+Within your heart, the evil one steers you in all matters and has become your life.
+No longer do you fear him, avoid him, or doubt him; instead, you treat him as the God in your heart.
+You began to venerate him, to worship him, and the two of you have become as inseparable as body and shadow, committed to each other in life as in death.
+You have no idea from whence you came, why you were born, or why you will die” (“The Sighing of the Almighty” in The Word Appears in the Flesh).
 “Satan corrupts people through the education and influence of the national governments and the famous and great.
 Their nonsense has become man’s life and nature.
-‘Everyone for himself and the devil take the hindmost’ is a well-known satanic saying that has been instilled into everyone and become the human life.
-There are some other words of life philosophy that are also like this.
-Satan educates people through each nation’s fine traditional culture and causes humanity to fall into and be engulfed in an expansive abyss of destruction, and in the end people are destroyed by God because they serve Satan and resist God” (“How to Know Man’s Nature” in Records of Christ’s Talks).
-So the reason why I’d exhausted myself and made myself bitter while fumbling around in the darkness the last few decades was because I’d been living by Satan’s rules of life, such as, “One’s destiny is in his own hand,” “Money makes the world go round,” “Everyone for himself and the devil take the hindmost,” “Flattery will get you everywhere,” etc. By living by these satanic philosophies I had no idea of the existence of God, and didn’t know that God rules over and arranges the fate of everyone.
+‘Everyone for himself and the devil take the hindmost’ is a well-known satanic saying that has been instilled into everyone and has become people’s lives.
+There are other words of life philosophy that are also like this.
+Satan uses each nation’s fine traditional culture to educate people, causing humanity to fall into and be engulfed in a boundless abyss of destruction, and in the end people are destroyed by God because they serve Satan and resist God” (“How to Know Man’s Nature” in Records of Christ’s Talks).
+So the reason why I’d exhausted myself and made myself bitter while fumbling around in the darkness the last few decades was because I’d been living by Satan’s rules of life, such as, “One’s destiny is in his own hand,” “Money makes the world go round,” “Every man for himself and the devil take the hindmost,” “One accomplishes nothing without fawning and flattery,” etc. By living by these satanic philosophies I had no idea of the existence of God, and didn’t know that God rules over and arranges the fate of everyone.
 I drifted with the tides of this dark world, and had no direction in my life or principles of behavior.
 I certainly couldn’t see that this dark world is part of Satan’s domain, and that human society is full of Satan’s temptation, ensnarement and deceit.
 In order to make money in this dark and evil world, I learned how to flatter and toady up to those in charge, and even illegally used shoddy materials in my construction projects.
 My conscience disappeared bit by bit, and I was left without an iota of integrity.
 The deeper I slipped into those evil ways the less I felt like a human being.
 In the end, I didn’t make any money and was left with a pile of debt, and felt so helpless that I almost committed suicide.
 I thought of that team leader who had killed himself because of his huge debts—wasn’t he a sacrificial offering to Satan?
 And how many other similar tragedies are being played out every day of every year?
 At that point I realized that the reason why people get in such a state is because of the harm caused by Satan’s poisons and because of the worldly trends brought on by Satan’s rule.
 When I thought of all this, a surge of gratitude for God filled my heart and I was so grateful for God’s mercy and salvation.
 God had saved me from the dark world and brought me back to God’s house where I could enjoy His care and protection.

 After a period of time, I once again had to face my creditors, and my heart was in great turmoil.
 When I thought of all my debts, I once again wanted to take on construction projects but I was also aware that my abilities didn’t match my ambitions.
 My high blood pressure problem flared up again, and I was at a total loss about what to do.
 At one of the gatherings, one of the brothers read some of God’s words for me: “True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
 So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
 Only through such a journey can you be said to believe in God” (Preface to The Word Appears in the Flesh).
 The brother then fellowshiped this: “Since we believe in God then we should have true faith in God.
 From the bottom of our hearts we must believe in God’s authority and ability to control everything.
 We should hand everything in our lives over to God.
 Most importantly, we should learn to rely on God, look up to God, experience God’s work, seek God’s leadership, and not hurry around busily thinking we can do it all ourselves.
 Paying off debts is something that all reasonable and conscientious people do, so we have to face up to this problem bravely.
 We must believe that everything is in God’s hands; that there isn’t any mountain that we can’t climb.
 Concerning your debts, you should pray more to God and seek His intention.”